CuriousOne23/WhenMathPrays/docs/The_Missing_Science_of_the_AI_Age.md

 The relational verbal space has the same structure.
 It is present in every human moment.
 Every conversation, every silence, every act of care or withdrawal — all of it is motion in a space with real force, real trajectories, and real consequences.
-And none of it has a physics.
+And yet this entire domain still lacks a formal physics.

 Traditional science has studied everything *around* this domain without entering it: